MultiAgentLearning/playground/README.md

 #### How do I submit agents that I have trained?

 The setup for submitting agents will be live shortly.
 It involves making a [Docker](https://docs.docker.com/get-started/) container that runs your agent.
-We then read and upload your docker file via Github OAuth.
+We then read and upload your docker file via Github Deploy Keys.
 You retain the ownership and license of the agents.
-We will not look at or use your code; we are just going to run your agent in competitions on our servers.
+We will only look at your code to ensure that it is safe to run, doesn't execute anything malicious, and does not cheat.
+We are just going to run your agent in competitions on our servers.
 We have an example agent that already works and further instructions are in the games/a/docker directory.

 #### Who is running this?